 If a swimmer is directly behind you when nearing the wall, pause and allow them to pass.

 Children who are not toilet trained must wear swim diapers.

 Please walk on deck and in the showers.
 The tile may be slippery when wet.

 Shower in the locker rooms before entering the pool.

 Play safely.
 Dunking, shoving and other horseplay may cause accidents and are not permitted.

 Diving in the shallow end is dangerous and prohibited.

-An adult must be in the water with children using flotation devices.
+An adult must be in the water within touching distance of non-swimming children or those using flotation devices.

 Anyone under 4 feet tall must be accompanied in the water by an adult or be determined a competent swimmer by a lifeguard.

-Anyone entering the deep end may be asked to swim 2 widths of the pool to prove swimming ability.
+Anyone entering the deep end may be asked to swim 1 length of the pool without touching the side or bottom to prove swimming ability.